-Under contracts entered into with FAU on June 22, 2010 and December 29, 2010 (assigned to FerroAtlántica de Boo, S.L.U. ("FAU Boo") and to FerroAtlántica de Sabon, S.L.U. ("FAU Sabon") in August 2019 in anticipation of the FAU Disposal), and with Hidro Nitro Española on December 27, 2012 (assigned to FerroAtlántica del Cinca when Hidro Nitro Española was sold in December 2018), VM Energía supplies the energy needs of the Boo, Sabón and Monzón electrometallurgy facilities, as a broker for FAU (now FAU Boo or FAU Sabon, as appropriate) and Hidro Nitro Española (now FerroAtlántica del Cinca) in the wholesale power market.
+Under contracts entered into with FerroAtlántica S.A.U., ("FAU") on June 22, 2010 and December 29, 2010 (assigned to FerroAtlántica de Boo, S.L.U. ("FAU Boo") and to FerroAtlántica de Sabon, S.L.U. ("FAU Sabon") in August 2019 in anticipation of the FAU Disposal), and with Hidro Nitro Española on December 27, 2012 (assigned to FerroAtlántica del Cinca when Hidro Nitro Española was sold in December 2018), VM Energía supplies the energy needs of the Boo, Sabón and Monzón electrometallurgy facilities, as a broker for FAU (now FAU Boo or FAU Sabon, as appropriate) and Hidro Nitro Española (now FerroAtlántica del Cinca) in the wholesale power market.
 The contracts allow FAU (now FAU Boo or FAU Sabon, as appropriate) and Hidro Nitro Española (now FerroAtlántica del Cinca) to buy energy from the grid at market conditions without incurring costs normally associated with operating in the complex wholesale power market, as well as to apply for fixed price arrangements in advance from VM Energía, based on the energy markets for the power, period and profile applied for.
 The contracts have a term of one year, which can be extended by the mutual consent of the parties to the contract.
 The contracts were renewed in January 2019 and will renew annually for up to three years unless terminated.
+The contracts were again renewed in January 2020.
 The relevant contracting party within the Ferroglobe group pays VM Energía a service charge in addition to paying for the cost of energy purchase from the market.
+For the fiscal year ended December 31, 2020, FAU Boo, FAU Sabon and FerroAtlantica del Cinca's obligations to make payments to VM Energía under their respective agreements for the purchase of energy plus the service charge amounted to \$16,924 thousand, \$14,334 thousand and \$8,643 thousand, respectively.
 For the fiscal year ended December 31, 2019, FAU Boo, FAU Sabon and FerroAtlantica del Cinca's obligations to make payments to VM Energía under their respective agreements for the purchase of energy plus the service charge amounted to \$27,355 thousand, \$16,939 thousand and \$20,736 thousand, respectively.
-For the period from January 1, 2019 to August 30, 2019 FAUs obligations to make payments to VM Energía under their respective agreements for the purchase of energy plus the service charge amounted to \$376.
-For the fiscal years ended December 31, 2018, 2017 and 2016, FAUs and Hidro Nitro Española's and (since July 2018) FerroAtlantica del Cinca's obligations to make payments to VM Energía under their respective agreements for the purchase of energy plus the service charge amounted to \$99,939 thousand, \$94,049 thousand and \$69,083 thousand, respectively.
 These contracts are similar to contracts FerroAtlántica signs with other third-party brokers.
-Deposit guarantees of \$2,224 thousand on each were provided to VM Energía in respect of the provision of energy to the Boo and Sabon facilities under agreements entered into on October 20, 2010 in the case of Boo and January 19, 2011 in the case of Sabon.
-These deposit guarantee agreements terminated on December 31, 2018.
-In January 2018, FAU entered into an energy swap agreement with Energya VM Generación, S.L. ("Energya VM"), a Spanish company wholly-owned by VM Energía, in connection with the energy supply agreements for the plants; this agreement was transferred out of the Ferroglobe group of companies as a consequence of the FAU Disposal in August 2019.
-A similar agreement dated January 25, 2016 expired in 2016.

 Under contracts entered into with Rocas, Arcillas y Minerales SA ("RAMSA") on December 3, 2010 and with Cuarzos Industriales SA ("CISA") on April 27, 2012, VM Energía supplied the energy needs of the mining facilities operated by those companies, as a broker for RAMSA and CISA in the wholesale power market.
 RAMSA and CISA are both subsidiaries of the Company operating in the mining sector.
-For the fiscal years ended December 31, 2018, 2017 and 2016, RAMSA's obligations to make payments to VM Enérgia under this agreement amounted to \$526 thousand, \$371 thousand and \$297 thousand, respectively; and CISA's obligations to make payments to VM Enérgia under this agreement amounted to \$277 thousand, \$256 thousand and \$227 thousand, respectively.
 These agreements superseded in 2019 by agreements entered into as of 15 March 2019 between VM Energía and each of RAMSA and CISA pursuant to which VM Energía provides equivalent intermediary services for term of one year, renewing annually.
-For the fiscal year to December 2019, RAMSA was obliged to make payments to VM Energía of \$454 thousand under its agreements then in force with VM Energía and CISA was obliged to make payments to VM Energía of \$222 thousand under its agreements then in force with VM Energía.
+For the fiscal year ended December 31, 2019, RAMSA was obliged to make payments to VM Energía of \$454 thousand under its agreements then in force with VM Energía and CISA was obliged to make payments to VM Energía of \$222 thousand under its agreements then in force with VM Energía.
+For the fiscal year ended December 31, 2020, RAMSA and CISA's obligations to make payments to VM Energía under their respective agreements amounted to \$427 thousand and \$220 thousand respectively; these obligations amounted \$454 thousand and \$222 thousand respectively as of December, 31, 2019.

-Additionally, for the fiscal year ended December 31, 2019, 2018 and 2017, Enérgya VM invoiced other subsidiaries of FerroAtlántica for a total amount of \$89 thousand, \$80 thousand and \$32 thousand, respectively.
-No additional sums were invoiced in the fiscal year to December 31, 2016.
+Additionally, for the fiscal year ended December 31, 2020, 2019 and 2018, Enérgya VM invoiced other subsidiaries of FerroAtlántica for a total amount of \$79 thousand, \$89 thousand and \$80 thousand, respectively.